catoja1107/assemblyProjects/README.md

 # x86 Assembly Projects

 This repo is intellectual property of James Cato, /u/catoja1107.
-Unauthorized access, reproduction, use, copying or modification of this material is restricted unless given explicit *hand-written* permission. **StackEdit**
+Unauthorized access, reproduction, use, copying or modification of this material is restricted unless given explicit *hand-written* permission.

 # Project List